dkessner/APCS/docs/_sources/unit0_numeric_conversion/Unit0_Assignment.md

 9) Convert binary 11011010 to hex. &nbsp; [0xDA]

-Bonus) Convert 0x29A to decimal.
+Bonus.
+Convert 0x29A to decimal.
 Remind me to tell you a story about this.